 What Should I Do If I Am the Victim of Wage Discrimination in NJ?

 If you suspect that you are paid less than another employee for similar work, there are several actions you should take:

 - Have a conversation with your coworker about pay.
 People usually don’t realize they are being paid less until another employee tells them.

 - Begin documenting what you learned about other employee’s pay, how you learned it, and who you heard it from, any conversations you may have had with your employer about it, etc.

 - Contact an experienced NJ employment discrimination lawyer immediately.

 Everyone should be properly compensated at their place of work.
-If you believe you have been the victim of wage discrimination in the workplace, call our Red Bank, NJ or Marlton, NJ office or contact us online today for a free consultation.
+If you believe you have been the victim of wage discrimination in the workplace, call our offices in in Red Bank, Marlton, and Newark can take action. or contact us online today for a free consultation.
 We will discuss your rights and options, which may include internal complaints or a lawsuit, and help you every step of the way in seeking justice for unlawful wage discrimination.